 To be considered, the candidate must be nominated by an active voting member of CAHR.
 (More information on membership can be found in the “Membership” section of this website.)

-Included with the nomination, the Applicant must provide the following:
+Once nominated, the Applicant must provide the following:

 - A cover letter outlining their name, academic institution, contact information, an explanation of why they would be a good fit for the position (500 words)